atomicpay/woocommerce-plugin/README.md

 Visit the [Releases](https://github.com/atomicpay/woocommerce-plugin/releases) page of this repository and download the latest version.
 Once this is done, you can just go to Wordpress's Adminstration Panels > Plugins > Add New > Upload Plugin, select the downloaded file and click Install Now.
 After the plugin is installed, click on Activate.

 **WARNING:** It is good practice to backup your databases before installing plugins.
 Please make sure you have created backups.

+## Configuration
+Configuration can be performed using the Administrator section of Wordpress.
+Once logged in, you can find the configuration settings under **WooCommerce > Settings > Payments > AtomicPay**.